 For the sake of peace

-It appears that the authorization of the Mishnah was expanded in the baraita to other activities – that have an active operational facet (‘arise and do’ rather than ‘sit and do not do’) – up to the creation of general city arrangements.
-The difference between the version in the baraita appearing in the Babylonian Talmud, in which it is written ‘ provide for the poor of the gentiles with the poor of Israel’, and the version in the baraita in the Tosefta and the Palestinian Talmud, in which the actions are joined with the conjunction ‘and’ – ‘appoint a gentile treasurer and an Israelite treasurer’ – sharpen the question if halakhot ‘ways of peace’ were perceived as pragmatic arrangements, stemming from the demands of life alongside gentile communities, or as an absolute value that one should live by?
-Saul Lieberman, in bringing the parallel in Tractate Semahoth ‘The gentile and the slave – one does not deal with them in any case’ (Semahoth 1:9) claims ‘We have already seen that Tractate Semahoth chapter 1 interprets that one does not involve oneself with a gentile.
-Apparently there the law was communicated, but here the halakhah was ‘in the interest of peace’.
-In other words, the sages preferred to deflect from the law in order to create good neighborliness with the gentiles.
+It appears that the mishnaic permission was expanded in the baraita to other activities that enjoin action ("arise and do" rather than "sit and do not do") up to and including the establishment of regulations for an entire city.
+The difference between the version in the baraita as it appears in the Babylonian Talmud, in which it is written "provide for poor gentiles along with poor of Israel," and the version in the baraita in the Tosefta and the Palestinian Talmud, in which the actions are joined with the conjunction "and" ("appoint a gentile treasurer and an Israelite treasurer") sharpens the question of whether "ways of peace" halakhot were perceived as pragmatic arrangements stemming from the demands of life alongside gentile communities, or as an absolute value that one should live by.
+Saul Lieberman, in referring to the parallel text "the gentile and the slave — one does not deal with them in any case" from tractate Sema@hot (1:9), claims "we have already seen that chapter 1 of tractate Sema@hot explains that one does not involve oneself with a gentile.
+Apparently there the law was communicated, but here the halakhah was "in the interest of peace."
+In other words, the sages preferred to stray from the law in order to create good neighborly relations with gentiles.

-This subject was raised by the commentaries of the Rishonim as in the examples to follow.
-Rashi interprets in this manner:
+This subject was raised in the commentaries of the rishonim, as can be seen in the examples that follow.
+Rashi, to begin with, interprets the matter in this way:

-“With the dead of Israel” – Not with the graves of Israel but to deal with them if they are found with Israel.
+"With the dead of Israel" — Not with the graves of Israel but to deal with them if they are found with Israel.

-The ‘Rashba’ (Rabbi Shlomo ben Aderet) in Hidushei HaRashba on B.Gittin 61a, explains the statement of Rashi.
-According to Rashba’s understanding of Rashi, the rule is limited in its scope and relates only to a situation in which the gentile is present at the time of the occurrence.
-In this circumstance, enmity might arise, since the gentile will resent the discrimination by an Israelite who only takes care of a deceased (or impoverished) Israelite.
-To prevent the hostility (in the interest of peace) one should make the same actions for the gentile.
-But, in situations in which no gentile is present by the side of an Israelite there is no need for “in the interest of peace”, and therefore one should observe the halakhot of purity and avoid making oneself unclean by contact (with the deceased).
-Hence, one gathers that this approach sees the “in the interest of peace” as a way to prevent enmity and hostile actions by the gentiles.
-Consequently, one should not see “in the interest of peace” as a representation of values that are suitable and definitive and of the halakha as 'it should be', but on the contrary, they are a tolerated as a “necessary evil”, stemming from several necessities that evolve as the result of living alongside gentiles.
+Rashba (Rabbi Shlomo ben Aderet) in @Hidushei ha-Rashba on bGit.
+61a, explains Rashi's statement.
+According to Rashba's understanding of Rashi, the rule is limited in its scope and relates only to a situation in which the gentile is present at the time of the act itself.
+In this circumstance, enmity might arise as the gentile will resent discrimination by an Israelite who only takes care of a deceased (or impoverished) Israelite.
+To prevent such hostility, in the interest of peace one should take the same actions for the gentile.
+But in when no gentile is present, there is no need for a consideration of "the interest of peace."
+One should observe the halakhot of purity and avoid making oneself unclean through contact with the dead body.
+This approach considers "in the interest of peace" as a way to prevent enmity and hostile actions by the gentiles.
+Consequently, one should not see "the interest of peace" as representing an absolute value and the halakhah as it should be, but rather as a necessary evil alone, stemming from obligations that arise from living alongside gentiles.

-The Rashba, contrary to Rashi, rests on the Tosefta and Palestinian Talmud versions, and presents an opposite approach.
-The language “with” that appears in the baraita of the Babylonian Talmud is interpreted by the Rashba as an analogy – ‘as one buries Israelites, so one buries gentiles’.
-He finds his proof in the Palestinian Talmud which has a conjunctional “wav” between Israelite and gentile, and the Rashba understands this as an instruction to do “this and that also” without reservations or discriminating between actions for an Israelite or actions for a gentile.
-So also the baraita in the Tosefta, which speaks of eulogy and condolence for gentiles without any reference to Jewish mourners.
+Rashba, unlike Rashi, relies on the Tosefta and Palestinian Talmud versions, and presents an opposite approach.
+The word "with," which appears in the baraita in the Babylonian Talmud, is interpreted by Rashba as an analogy: "as one buries Israelites, so one buries gentiles."
+He finds his proof in the Palestinian Talmud, which inserts a conjunctional vav between Israelite and gentile.
+Rashba understands this vav as indicating an instruction to do "this and also that," with no reservation or discrimination between actions taken for an Israelite and a gentile.
+The baraita in the Tosefta, which refers to eulogies and condolences for gentiles without any reference to Jewish mourners, takes a similar approach.